Qualls takes lead as Minnesota GOP picks governor candidate

 ROCHESTER, Minn.
 (AP) — Business executive Kendall Qualls took the lead Saturday as Minnesota Republicans met to endorse a candidate to challenge Democratic Gov. Tim Walz in the November election.

-Qualls, who would become the state party's first Black gubernatorial candidate if he wins the endorsement, took the lead with on the fourth ballot and expanded his margin to 42% on the fifth.
-Dr. Scott Jensen, a vaccine skeptic and former state senator who led on the first two ballots, had 35%.
-Lexington Mayor Mike Murphy, who took a razor-thin lead on the third ballot, slipped to third place with 22%.
+Qualls, who would become the state party's first Black gubernatorial candidate if he wins the endorsement, took the lead on the fourth ballot and expanded his margin to 43% on the sixth.
+Dr. Scott Jensen, a vaccine skeptic and former state senator who led on the first two ballots, had 38%.
+Lexington Mayor Mike Murphy, who took a razor-thin lead on the third ballot, was eliminated when he slipped to 19% on the sixth ballot.
 A candidate needs 60% to claim the endorsement.

 All had pledged to honor the party’s endorsement and forego the right to run in the Aug.
 9 GOP primary, assuming there was no deadlock.
 Former President Donald Trump, still a potent force within the party, has not endorsed anyone in the Minnesota races.